dalalsunil1986/PhraseBit/README.md

 # Phrase Bit
 Awesome Phrases!

-An app that shows you a list of awesome phrases that are interesting enough to brighten your day.
+An app that shows you a list of awesome phrases that will brighten your day.

 ##### Libraries/Components used